Site icon Circuit Ideas for You

 We write (β + 1) because little current also goes out from base and not only collector.

-Many time this small current is ignored in basic calculation but adding +1 makes it more exact.
+Also, designers often ignore this small current in basic calculations, but adding +1 makes the result more accurate.

 IC = β × IB